Close

 Step 4: Prepare Your Documentation

 This is where 70% of applications succeed or fail.
-We'll dive deep into documentation requirements shortly, but understand this: completeness trumps perfection.
+You will need all the documents on your checklist, which you'll find on the VFS Global website based on your purpose of travel.
+Completeness trumps perfection.
 A straightforward, well-organized application outperforms a fancy but incomplete one.

 Step 5: Attend Your Visa Interview